 The practical effects in Christine deserve special recognition here.
 The car can heal itself, an effect that is shown on camera in full, glorious display.
 The special effects team made rubber molds of Christine and then imploded it, running the shot in reverse in the film to evoke the effect of a self-healing vehicle.
 It’s astounding to behold decades later.

-Filled with great high school archetypes that are subverted just enough to keep things interesting, a haunting score by Carpenter, and a brief appearance by Harry Dean Stanton, Christine is popcorn 1980s horror at its best. —Pete Volk
+Filled with great high school archetypes that are subverted just enough to keep things interesting, a haunting score by Carpenter, and a brief appearance by Harry Dean Stanton, Christine is popcorn 1980s horror at its best. —PV

 Cure is available to watch on the Criterion Channel.

 Run time: 2h 6m

 Cast: David Hemmings, Daria Nicolodi, Gabriele Lavia

 Among the best and most well known of Italy’s giallo genre, this beautifully shot slasher is full of mystery, terror, and lots and lots murder.
 The movie’s purposefully complicated story more or less follows a jazz musician who witnesses a murder, but also mixes in some psychic powers for good measure.
 Giallo movies are, by design, strange, lurid, and full of gross and grimy things — both their plots and their murders.
 But the incredible filmmaking and gorgeous colors make Deep Red enchanting to watch, no matter how brutally most of its cast dies. —Austen Goslin